Skip to main content

 REST Interface

-How to configure your automated tests to obtain test data via REST.
+How to configure your automated tests to request test data via REST.

 Flow

-To obtain a test dataset two calls are required:
+To request a test dataset two calls are required:

-The first call is synchronous and returns immediately with a dataset id.
+The first call is synchronous and returns immediately with a request id (for example r_...).
 The dataset status is "ACCEPTED".
 The second call is synchronous and returns with the dataset once it is ready or when the deadline is reached.
 In case the deadline is reached and the dataset is not in its final state, the call can be repeated.

 The reason of this setup is to allow requesting all required data at the test suite start and then to pick each dataset just-in-time.
 This allows to generate test data that would not yet be available at the time of the test suite start while minimizing the time of the test suite execution.